Lewy Body Dementias

 What is Dementia with Lewy Body Disease?

 Dementia with Lewy body disease (DLB) is a condition that causes changes in thinking, behavior, and movement.
-DLB usually starts with thinking and behavior changes that are followed by problems with movement.
+DLB usually starts with cognitive and behavioral changes, followed by motor problems.
 The movement problems in DLB are similar to those seen in people with more classical Parkinson’s disease.

 Parkinson’s Disease with Dementia (PDD) versus Dementia with Lewy Bodies (DLB)

 Some patients with Parkinson’s disease (PD) experience no or only subtle cognitive decline, and their primary limitation is their motor disorder.
 However, other patients with Parkinson’s disease develop dementia as a consequence of the disease.
 When dementia develops after an established motor disorder, we call the disease Parkinson’s disease with dementia (PDD).
-In contrast, when dementia develops prior to or at the same time as the motor disorder, we call the disease DLB.
-Although the initial sequence of symptoms differs in PDD and DLB, as the disorders progress, the symptoms and the underlying brain changes are much more similar than they are different.
-As such, many researchers and clinicians think of PDD and DLB as being on a continuum of a similar disease process rather than as two distinct entities.
+In contrast, when dementia develops prior to or concurrently with the motor disorder, we call the disease DLB.
+Although the initial symptom sequence differs between PDD and DLB, as the disorders progress, the symptoms and underlying brain changes are much more similar than different.
+As such, many researchers and clinicians view PDD and DLB as part of a continuum of disease rather than as distinct entities.

 What Causes DLB?

 The cause of DLB is unknown.
-Scientists know that in DLB there is a large build-up of a protein called alpha synuclein.
+Scientists know that in DLB, there is a large buildup of a protein called alpha-synuclein.
 Some of these clusters are called Lewy bodies.
-Alpha-synuclein occurs normally in the brain, but we do not yet understand what causes it to build up in large amounts.
+Alpha-synuclein is normally present in the brain, but we do not yet understand what causes it to accumulate in large amounts.
 Lewy bodies are also seen in Parkinson’s disease.
 As more and more proteins clump in the nerve cells, the cells lose their ability to function and eventually die.
 This causes the affected parts of the brain to shrink.

 How is Age Related to DLB?

-Most people with DLB start having symptoms between ages 50 and 85, although some people have shown signs earlier.
+Most people with DLB start having symptoms between the ages of 50 and 85, although some people have shown signs earlier.

 What Happens in DLB?

 People with DLB may have trouble focusing, remembering things, staying awake during the day, or staying asleep at night.
-They may become more frustrated or confused because of the lack of sleep.
+They may become more frustrated or confused due to lack of sleep.
 They may also hallucinate and see people, objects, or animals that are not there.

-Some people with DLB will need help with walking, while others may have hunched posture or trouble using their hands and feet because of stiff muscles.
+Some people with DLB may need help walking, while others may have a hunched posture or trouble using their hands and feet due to stiff muscles.
 People with DLB may appear to be better and need less help on some days, only to become worse and more confused again and need more help the next day or in a few days.
 This is because their energy level and focus will vary.

 DLB is a disease that changes with time.
 A person with DLB can live for many years with the disease.
 Research suggests that a person with DLB may live an average of 5–7 years with the disease, although this can vary from person to person.